-She has developed curriculum training journalists in video and immersive storytelling skills in the U.S., India and around the world.
-As a lecturer at the UC Berkeley Graduate School of Journalism and Berkeley’s Advanced Media Institute, she has also taught multimedia and VR workshops.
+As an educator, she has developed curriculum training journalists in video and immersive storytelling skills in the U.S., India and around the world.
+As a lecturer at the UC Berkeley Graduate School of Journalism, San Francisco State University and Berkeley’s Advanced Media Institute, she has also taught multimedia and VR workshops.
 Her teaching and reporting brought her to Hamburg, Germany as a Fulbright Fellow and Berlin as an Arthur F. Burns Fellow with Die Zeit Online.

 She is currently a digital producer with KQED and teaches at San Francisco State University and the University of California Berkeley.

 She is a graduate of Pitzer College and the UC Berkeley Graduate School of Journalism.